RuofanLiu/Cloud-Back-Up-System/README.md

 Each node (Raspberry PI) has a server and a client(receiver).
 The server broadcasts the data to all the other nodes, and the client receives the data, send ACK to the server.
 To prevent server from blocking by the fgets() function, another thread is create for receiving ACK from all the other clients.

 ## Compilation
-open two terminal and run the broadcast_server.c and broadcast_server.c in these two saperate terminals
+open two terminals and run the broadcast_server.c and broadcast_server.c in these two saperate terminals

 ```bash